ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 consequently so great as to overcome at first the bounds of decorum, and she could not help crying out:

 "Engaged to Mr. Collins!
-My dear Charlotte--impossible!"
+My dear Charlotte -- impossible!"

 The steady countenance which Miss Lucas had commanded in telling her story, gave way to a momentary confusion here on receiving so direct a